AbdelrahmanAmrAtiia/Blurring-image-using-c-/README.md

 # Bluring-image-using-c#
-Bluring all images in a local directory and save them into another directory using path of local directory
+Bluring all images using C# in a local directory and save them into another directory using path of local directory.
+Bluring a specific pexils in image and you have the option all pixels or part of image (pixels)